Category Archives: Introduction

 • If a tenant uses the services of a private landlord to rent a property

-A tenancy will NOT be considered an Assured Shorthold Tenancy under following conditions:
+A tenancy will NOT be considered an Assured Shorthold Tenancy under the following conditions:

-There are actually several factors that are used to determine if a tenant or a landowner are NOT eligible for Assured Shorthold Tenancy.
-If the agreement fulfils all the following criteria then the tenancy will not considered as Assured Shorthold Tenancy.
+Several factors determine if a tenant or a landowner is NOT eligible for Assured Shorthold Tenancy.
+If the agreement fulfils all the following criteria, the tenancy will not be considered Assured Shorthold Tenancy.

 • If the annual rent of a property is more than £50,000

-• If the rent of a property is very low, or property receives no rent at all.
+• If the rent of a property is meagre, or the property receives no rent at all.

 • If a property acts as a holiday home